 - A. The immediate supervisor will meet with an employee at the start of the employee's probationary, trial services, transition, and annual review period to discuss performance expectations.
 The employee will receive copies of their performance expectations as well as notification of any modifications made during the review period.
 Employee work performance will be evaluated during probationary, trial service and transition review periods and at least annually thereafter.
 Notification will be given to a probationary or trial service employee whose work performance is determined to be unsatisfactory. - B. The supervisor will discuss the evaluation with the employee.
 The employee will have the opportunity to provide feedback on the evaluation.
 The discussion may include such topics as: - 1.
 Reviewing the employee's performance; - 2.
 Identifying ways the employee may improve their performance; - 3.
-Updating the employee's position description, if necessary;

-- 4. Identifying performance goals and expectations for the next appraisal period; and - 5.
+Updating the employee's position description, if necessary; - 4.
+Identifying performance goals and expectations for the next appraisal period; and - 5.
 Identifying employee training and development goals and opportunities. - C. The performance evaluation process will include, but not be limited to, a written performance evaluation on forms used by the Employer, the employee's signature acknowledging receipt of the forms, and any comments by the employee.
 A copy of the performance evaluation will be provided to the employee at the time of the review.
 A copy of the final performance evaluation, including any employee or reviewer comments, will be provided to the employee.
 The original performance evaluation forms, including the employee's comments, will be maintained in the employee's personnel file. - D. If an employee disagrees with their performance evaluation, the employee has the right to attach a rebuttal. - E. The performance evaluation process is subject to the grievance procedure in Article 30, Grievance Procedure.
-The specific content of a performance evaluation is not subject to the grievance procedure, except as provided in Article 6.2 G. - F. Performance evaluations will not be used to initiate personnel actions such as transfer, promotion, or discipline. - G. If an employee has been fully or partially exonerated of a specific discipline resulting from misconduct through the disciplinary grievance procedure, via a settlement agreement, or as a result of arbitration instruction(s), or if the Employer determines that allegations of misconduct are false in whole or in part, reference(s) to the specific discipline in the performance evaluation will be redacted.
-If the Employer fails to redact the specific reference(s) to the discipline that has been exonerated, the failure to redact the reference(s) is subject to the grievance procedure up to Step 3. - 6.3 Training on performance evaluations will be offered to all bargaining unit employees.
+The specific content of a performance evaluation is not subject to the grievance procedure. - F. Performance evaluations will not be used to initiate personnel actions such as transfer, promotion, or discipline. - 6.3 Training on performance evaluations will be offered to all bargaining unit employees.